-- > To discuss various components of railway track and their requirements. - > To design the geometrics of railway track. - > To design the runway geometric. - > To design the runway pavement and discuss various facilities of a harbor and port.
+- 1. To discuss various components of railway track and their requirements. - 2.
+To design the geometrics of railway track. - 3.
+To design the runway geometric. - 4.
+To design the runway pavement and discuss various facilities of a harbor and port.

-- CO1 Explain the various components for laying a railway track. - CO2 Identify the various geometrical elements required for a railway track. - CO3 Understanding the Planning and design runway geometrics. - CO4 Outline the various components and their features of harbor and port.
+- 1. Choose various components for laying a railway track. - 2.
+Design the various geometrical elements of a railway track. - 3.
+Plan and design runway geometrics and airfield pavements. - 4.
+Determine the crust thickness of the runway pavement and describe the harbor components.